ferd/alias_transform/README.md

 It wouldn't necessarily be super hard to cover the direct literal cases, but it would fail when indirect assingment using variables takes place.

+Similarly, remote types of the form `M:T(...)` are currently not expanded.

 This is more of a proof of concept than a serious attempt.

 ## Development